Draggie306/EditingCheatSheets/A Level/Earth's Life Support Systems.md

 [You may have done this at GCSE!](https://ibaguette.com/cheatsheets/gcse/geography/Paper1#managing-climate-change)

 Topical rainforests are almost exclusively located between the two tropics, at 33.5degN and S from the equator.
 They are categorised by having high average temperatures (around 27degC), little variation in temperatures seasonally, and very high annual precipitation (>2000mm).
-Although the precipitation can vary, with Manaus recording 6x more rainfall inwinter/ spring compared to summer, there is no d
+Although the precipitation can vary, with Manaus recording 6x more rainfall inwinter/ spring compared to summer, there is no dry season.

 ### Water in the rainforest